As a leadership team, our

 we have planned a socially and professionally rich calendar of events

 to help BBSF members fully experience the best of Darden: brilliant

 Classmates: Our goal is to provide programming that is relevant to

-all Darden students.
-Watch out for our conference on
+ALL Darden students.
+Watch out for our conference

 Faculty: Eighty-five minutes in class isn’t enough.